 We identify with the Christian Contemplative Heritage.
 While we are formed by our respective denominations, we are united in our common search for God and the experience of the living Christ through Centering Prayer.

-8:30 am–9:00 am Arrivals & Registration 9:00 am Opening prayer and Welcome Conference One: “Prayer as Relationship” Break Conference Two: “The Method of Centering Prayer” includes a 20-minute Centering Prayer Period Lunch: Order a box lunch at preregistration.
-Conference Three: “Thoughts & Use of the Sacred Word” including a 20-minute Centering Prayer Period Break Conference Four: “Deepening Your Relationship with God” 2:45 pm Closing remarks and information regarding follow-up sessions
+8:30 am–9:00 am Arrivals & Registration 9:00 am Opening prayer and Welcome Conference One: “Prayer as Relationship” Break Conference Two: “The Method of Centering Prayer” includes a 20-minute Centering Prayer Period Lunch: Box Lunch (Order a at preregistration) Conference Three: “Thoughts & Use of the Sacred Word” includes a 20-minute Centering Prayer Period Break Conference Four: “Deepening Your Relationship with God” 2:45 pm Closing remarks and information regarding follow-up sessions

 Please note: The six continuing sessions will be held Monday evenings from 7:00 – 8:30 pm at St. Anna’s